If you work in a high-risk occupation, you know that your quotes for life insurance can be exorbitant.

 And don’t forget about stay-at-home spouses.
 Should a stay-at-home spouse pass away, the remaining parent would have to suddenly pay for childcare and everything else a stay-at-home parent does on a day-to-day basis.
 That’s why it’s essential the parent at home have a policy too.

-The key to getting the best quote is shopping around.
+The key to getting the best term life insurance quote is shopping around.
 Keep these tips in mind when you’re shopping…

 Buy level term insurance only